Geoffry Scoones: First World War and inter-war period

 Scoones was commissioned a second lieutenant on the unattached list for the Indian Army on 20 January 1912.
-He was accepted into the Indian Army and appointed to the 2nd Battalion 2nd (King Edward VII's Own) Gurkha Rifles (The Sirmoor Rifles) on 8 March 1913.
+He was accepted into the Indian Army and appointed to the 2nd Battalion 2nd King Edward VII's Own Gurkha Rifles (The Sirmoor Rifles) on 8 March 1913.
 He was promoted to lieutenant on 20 April 1914.
 He saw active service in the First World War, becoming aide-de-camp to the Commander of 7th (Meerut) Division, then aide-de-camp to the commander 21st Division and finally aide-de-camp to the Army Corps Commander, 2nd Army Corps in France, between 8 September 1915 and 10 July 1917.
 Promoted to captain on 20 January 1916, he became a brigade major in India on 27 October 1917.
-He was mentioned in despatches three times and awarded the Distinguished Service Order and the Military Cross.
+He was mentioned in despatches three times, appointed a Companion of the Distinguished Service Order and awarded the Military Cross.

 After the war, Scoones saw service during the Afghanistan North West Frontier operations in 1919.
 After attending the Staff College, Quetta from 1922 to 1923, he served as a brigade major in India from 3 March 1924 to 30 November 1926 and then became a general staff officer.
 Promoted to brevet major on 7 January 1925, he transferred to the 1st Battalion 2nd Gurkha Rifles on 22 January 1928 He was promoted to major on 20 January 1929, and to brevet lieutenant colonel on 1 January 1933.
 After attending the Imperial Defence College, from 14 February 1935 to 23 April 1938 he was made commanding officer of the 2nd Battalion the 8th Gurkha Rifles.
 He was appointed an Officer of the Order of the British Empire for earthquake work at Quetta in 1935.